bpatram/enriched-plantuml/README.md

 ### Inserting copyright and confidentiality notices

-When calling `$setup_std_diagram_for` it will attempt to insert a footer with company information and to identify if your diagram is confidential or not.
-When you define these variables it must be done _before_ making the call to `$setup_std_diagram_for`.
+When calling `$setup_std_diagram` it will attempt to insert a footer with company information and to identify if your diagram is confidential or not.
+When you define these variables it must be done _before_ making the call to `$setup_std_diagram`.

 You can insert the name of your company or employer by defining the $company_name variable: